 By default, the RMI port in the OpenNMS Horizon server is disabled, for security reasons.
-If you wish to enable it so you can access OpenNMS Horizon through jconsole, remote-manage OpenNMS Horizon, or use the remote poller over RMI, you will have to add some settings to the default OpenNMS Horizon install.
+If you wish to enable it so you can access OpenNMS Horizon through jconsole or remote-manage OpenNMS Horizon, you will have to add some settings to the default OpenNMS Horizon install.